mtlynch/resticpy/docs/index.md

 ## rewrite

-Rewrite a snapshot to remove information from the backup.
+Rewrite a snapshot to remove information from the repo.

 ### Args

+- `snapshot_id`: ID of snapshot to rewrite
 - `dry_run`: Set to `True` to perform just a dry run of the rewrite
-- `exclude`: A string for grouping snapshots
+- `exclude`: A list of file patterns to remove from the snapshot(s)
-- `exclude_file`: An int representing the last N snapshots to keep
+- `exclude_file`: A file containing file patterns to remove from the snapshot(s)
-- `forget`: An int representing the last N hourly snapshots to keep
+- `forget`: Delete the previous snapshot after rewrite

 ### Returns